steveonlinux/steve_marks_mdbook/steve_site/src/bio/bio.md

 <div style="text-align: justify;">
     <img src="/img/watch_sit.jpeg" alt="image" style="float: right; margin-left: 20px; width: 500px; height: auto;">
     <p>
         Hello!
 I’m a Computer Science and Math major with a deep passion for Linux.
-I'm hosting this site to write about using Linux and anything else that comes to mind.
-I may also post about films or other kinds of art.
-This site is generated using [mdbook](https://rust-lang.github.io/mdBook/).
+I'm hosting this site to write about using Linux and anything else that comes to mind relating to CompSci, Math, Films, Photography, or art in general.
+This site is generated using mdbook.
 <br>
     </p>
 </div>